-TerraCotta Wine Bistro – a tasty vibrant dining concept in charming, historic Santa Fe, NM! (add reasonably priced)
+TerraCotta Wine Bistro – a reasonably priced, tasty, vibrant dining concept in charming, historic Santa Fe, NM!

 TerraCotta Wine Bistro is a smart casual food and wine restaurant located in the historic district of downtown Santa Fe, New Mexico, in a charming 19th century adobe building located just down the block from the Georgia O’Keeffe Museum, a short stroll from the plaza and Lensic Theater and a quick drive to the Santa Fe Opera.
 In addition to the cozy interior, Terracotta offers a popular outdoor garden and dog-friendly front portal in season.